KociHH/KociHH/README.md

 </p>

 ### About Me
-- I write in Python and have been working with the server stack for over a year; I'm interested in architecture and performance.
+- I write in Python and have been working with the server stack for over two years; I'm interested in architecture and performance.
 - I build pet projects: from Telegram bots to web services.
 - I have experience in DevOps (CI/CD, containerization), server deployment, and frontend project setup.
 - Interests: software development, AI, network protocols, and everything related to this area.